Cotton: United States

 Cotton remained a key crop in the Southern economy after slavery ended in 1865.
 Across the South, sharecropping evolved, in which landless farmers worked land owned by others in return for a share of the profits.
 Some farmers rented the land and bore the production costs themselves.
 Until mechanical cotton pickers were developed, cotton farmers needed additional labor to hand-pick cotton.
 Picking cotton was a source of income for families across the South.
 Rural and small town school systems had split vacations so children could work in the fields during "cotton-picking."

 During the middle 20th century, employment in cotton farming fell, as machines began to replace laborers and the South's rural labor force dwindled during the World Wars.
 Cotton remains a major export of the United States, with large farms in California, Arizona and the Deep South.
 To acknowledge cotton's place in the history and heritage of Texas, the Texas Legislature designated cotton the official "State Fiber and Fabric of Texas" in 1997.

 The Moon

-China's Chang'e 4 took cotton seeds to the Moon's far side.
+China's Chang'e 4 spacecraft took cotton seeds to the Moon's far side.
 On 15 January 2019, China announced that a cotton seed sprouted, the first "truly otherworldly plant in history".
 Inside the Von Kármán Crater, the capsule and seeds sit inside the Chang'e 4 lander.